Barbara and David Zalaznick Book Prize in American History

 Prize: An engraved medal, patterned after a medal in the New-York Historical Society’s collection, $50,000 cash prize to the author and the title American Historian Laureate.
-The award will be presented in April 2018 at the Chairman’s Council Weekend with History, an annual gathering of New-York Historical’s most committed supporters.
+The award will be presented in April 2020 at the Chairman’s Council Weekend with History, an annual gathering of the New-York Historical Society’s most committed supporters.

 Method of Submission: There is no fee for participation.
-Publishers may submit as many titles as they wish, but must send seven copies of each submission to:
+Publishers may submit as many titles as they wish, but must send five copies of each submission to:

 170 Central Park West